KukavicaHome/Classbook/classbook/README.md

 -the mysite application is used for registration and logging in and connecting the other two applications.
 -staff application is used for creating projects by teachers.
 The project includes a Youtube url, a pdf file as resources and a quiz for the project.
 -class app is a consumer application and is used by students to access learning content: video and pdf file and quizes to check knowledge.

-The special feature of this project compared to the ones we have done so far is that it enables a connection to Youtube and uploading a pdf file.

 The application is simply defined and I intend to use it as a teacher in an elementary school.
 It is easy to upgrade the application and perhaps add new features.